To view, download, or print a copy of the guide here is the PDF file.

 Bike tow bar / tandem coupling

-Tow your child and her full, two-wheeled bicycle behind yours with a tow bar or tandem coupling, or unhook and let your child ride by herself.
+Tow children and their full, two-wheeled bicycle behind yours with a tow bar or tandem coupling, or unhook and let your child ride solo.

 Long tail bikes